Useful Links 1

 Amnesty International Canada.
 "Amnesty International is a worldwide movement of human rights activists and financial supporters working together to prevent violations of people's fundamental civil and political human rights by governments and opposition groups."

-Canadian Council for International Co-operation (CCIC) from Global Hand.
+Canadian Council for International Co-operation (CCIC).
 "CCIC is a coalition of about 100 Canadian organisations working for the elimination of poverty in Canada and overseas.
 CCIC is involved in the analysis of Canada's aid, trade, and foreign policy, as well as promoting the humanitarian aid and transition-to-peace issues of its members."
+The Canadian Council for International Co-operation (CCIC) is Canada's national coalition of civil society organizations (CSOs) working globally to achieve sustainable human development.
+CCIC seeks to end global poverty and to promote social justice and human dignity for all.

 CCIC - The Canadian Council for International Co-operation.
 Mission Statement: "The Council is a coalition of Canadian voluntary sector organizations working globally to achieve sustainable human development.
 The Canadian council for International Co-operation seeks to end global poverty, and to promote social justice and human dignity for all."

 Aid and Ebb Tide: A History of CIDA and Canadian Development Assistance (Hardcover) by David R. Morrison

 Diplomat and International Canada.
 "Diplomat & International Canada magazine is a leading source for international affairs and Canadian foreign policy.
 Diplomat is the magazine for people who want to stay informed about global issues and who care about Canada's role in the world.
 It is also a showcase for the diplomatic community in Canada."
 See also: Paterson Review Archives - An online journal published by the graduate students of the Norman Paterson School of International Affairs.
 Canada in International Headlines.